In the previous chapter we introduced a simple Web 1.0-style hypermedia application to manage contacts. Our application

 DELETErequest to do so?
 Somewhat ironically, since we have used pure HTML, we are unable to access the full expressive power of HTTP, which was designed specifically for HTML.

 We could address this issue by adopting a Single Page Application framework, and updating our server-side to provide JSON-based responses.
-Single Page Applications eliminate the clunkiness of web 1.0 applications by updating a web page directly: they mutate the Document Object Model (DOM) directly, without doing a full page refresh.
+Single Page Applications eliminate the clunkiness of web 1.0 applications by updating a web page without refreshing it: they can mutate parts of the Document Object Model (DOM) of the existing page without needing to replace (and re-render) the entire page.

 In this style of application, communication with the server is typically done via a JSON Data API, with the application sacrificing the advantages of hypermedia in order to provide a better, smoother user experience.